prajwalan/sparkjava-restapi-crud/README.md

 A different implementation may make use of PUT HTTP method also.
 For eg, when POST is used for update, then PUT may be used for adding.

 ### Security
 The API implements [JWT](https://jwt.io/) token based security.
 As such a secure token needs to be sent as a URL parameter with all URLs except /login.
 See the example requests below in samples section.
 Each of these tokens may be reused infinitely but they have a life time of 8 hours for security reasons.
-So after 8 hours consumer must either login again or call /extend service to get a newer token.
+So after 8 hours consumer must either login again or call /extend service to get a newer token before 8 hours expire.

 You may use admin/secret as demo username and password.